mslovett21/crisis-computing/index.md

 <br/>
 <br/>

-One of the biggest challenges is handling the social media information overload.
-To extract relevant information a computational system needs to process massive amounts of data and identify which data is **INFORMATIVE** in the context of disaster response.
+<span style="color:blue">**Challenge:**</span> One of the biggest challenges is handling the social media information overload.
+To extract relevant information a computational system needs to process massive amounts of data and identify which data is <span style="color:blue">**INFORMATIVE**</span> in the context of disaster response.

 ![a9cdfe42-149f-4467-985a-3cc870b8c6c4](https://user-images.githubusercontent.com/31839963/100529467-f16c5500-319c-11eb-93da-a4dbf7c5a17e.jpg)